 Don Hewes and Nadine Hale are a dancing team, but she decides to start a career on her own.
 So he takes the next dancer he meets, Hannah Brown, as a new partner.
-After a while this new team is so successful, that Florenz Ziegfeld is interested in them, but due to the fact that Nadine Hale dances also in the Ziegfeld Follies Don says no. In spite of the fact that he is in love with Hannah, he keeps the relation to her strictly business.
+After a while, this new team is so successful that Florenz Ziegfeld is interested in them, but due to the fact that Nadine Hale also dances (and stars) in the Ziegfeld Follies, Don says no. Despite the fact that he is in love with Hannah, he keeps the relation with her strictly business.
 So Hannah is of the opinion that he is still in love with Nadine, and her suspicion grows when he dances with Nadine in a Night Club Floor Show.Written by

 Stephan Eichenberg <email@example.com>

 Most (or all) of the musical arrangements, costumes, and hairstyles date from a much later time period than the setting of the film (1911-1912).
 This is especially notable as many scenes are stage performances.
 Although a haphazard attempt is made to make the women's street clothing and hats appear to approximate the 1912 time frame, from the knees down, the light-colored stockings and shoe styles are strictly 1948.
 See more »

 Essie, Nadine's Maid: